 Drool!!!!
 This sandwich was delicious.
 Well the Porchetta was…

-I tried the Porchetta and the Salumi Muffo – it’s interesting to note that Salumi is famous for their cured meats, yet the Porchetta sandwich (with no cured meats) was the clear winner for me.
+Salumi is a very popular sandwich shop in Seattle specializing in pork and it was opened by Mario Batali’s father.
+I tried the Porchetta and the Salumi Muffo and even though they are famous for their cured meats, the Porchetta sandwich (with no cured meats) was the clear winner.
 Next time I visit I would order the cured meats on their own to try separately.
-Probably better alone on a platter with some cheese than in the sandwich.
+It would probably be better alone on a platter with some cheese than in the sandwich.

 **Porchetta – 6/6